veeral-patel/website/content/about/index.md

 - [Knowledge Base](https://github.com/veeral-patel/knowledge-base) - notes on different talks, articles, books related to cybersecurity

-- [Cloud attack simulation mockups](https://www.figma.com/file/45UW5HLkn8amQBseZsQO8w/Mayhem) - Figma mockups and clickable prototype I created for a product that lets you schedule security chaos tests against your cloud environment to test your detection capabilities

-- [Secret scanner mockups](https://www.figma.com/file/WfTL0uhyUhQeSUzMJOHg3s/Secret-Scanner) - same for a product that scans all your SaaS applications for exposed secrets and lets you build automated playbooks to remediate them

 ## Talks

 - [Architecture of open source message brokers](https://current.confluent.io/2024-sessions/the-architecture-of-open-source-message-brokers) - my talk at Confluent Current 2024 discussing the internals of Apache Kafka, Redis Streams, Apache Pulsar and several other message brokers and the important tradeoffs that they make.